prikhi/sysadmintools/docs/source/vm_cluster/initialization.rst

 Initial Cluster Setup
 ======================

-Start up all of your Controller, Compute, & Storage Nodes and use the preseed file to install Ubuntu on them.
-Once the basic OS is installed, follow the Sudo & Network setup instructions in the README..
+Setup the OS, sudo access, & networking for all of your Controller, Compute, & Storage Nodes according to the :ref:`node-setup` section.

-Write down which interface connects to which network on each node(or have ``hardware.rst`` open for reference), this will be useful as you won't have to keep checking the config file.
-Add any extra files to the ``host_vars`` directory - look at similar hosts to see what variables need to be defined.
+Add variables file for all of your nodes to the ``host_vars`` directory - look at hosts in the same group to see what variables need to be defined.

 Next run the ansible playbook with the ``initial`` tag::

     ansible-playbook acorn.yml -t initial

-This will fail when mysql is restarted because there is no running cluster for the nodes to join.
-On your first controller, run ``sudo galera_new_cluster`` to start a one-node cluster, then run ``sudo systemctl start mysql`` on the other controllers to have them join that cluster.
+This will fail when mysql is restarted because there is no running cluster for the nodes to join - but that's OK because restarting MySQL is the last task in the ``initial`` tag.

 Now run the playbook with the ``ha`` tag to install the High Availability dependencies::

     ansible-playbook acorn.yml -t ha

-Follow the instructions in the ``High Availability Initialization`` section to setup the Master Controller Virtual IP Address & HAProxy.
+Follow the instructions in the :ref:`ha-initialization` section to setup the MySQL Cluster, Master Controller Virtual IP Address, & HAProxy.

 On your controllers, add the Open vSwitch Bridge::